rcuevass/pyramids_and_blending/README.md

 ### 1. OpenCV libraries:

 The file `from_openCV.py` contains the module that exclusively uses OpenCV libraries for pyramid generation as well as blending.
-The sequences of images generated with this module can be found in [this link] (https://github.com/rcuevass/pyramids_and_blending/tree/master/blend_openCV)
+The sequences of images generated with this module can be found in [this link.] (https://github.com/rcuevass/pyramids_and_blending/tree/master/blend_openCV)

-A rover’s position is represented by a combination of an x and y co-ordinates and a letter representing one of the four cardinal compass points.
-The plateau is divided up into a grid to simplify navigation.
-An example position might be
-`0, 0, N` , which means the rover is in the bottom left corner and facing North.

-In order to control a rover, NASA sends a simple string of letters.
-The possible letters are `L` , `R` and `M` . `L` and `R` makes the rover spin 90 degrees left or right respectively, without moving from its current spot. `M` means move forward one grid point, and maintain the same heading.
-Assume that the square directly North from `(x,y)` is `(x,y+1)`.

-### 1b.
-Input:

-The problem below requires some kind of input.
-You are free to implement any mechanism for feeding input into your solution.
+### 2. From-scratch library

+The file `gauss_pyramid.py` contains the module that generates a Gaussian pyramid from scratch; OpenCV is only used to load/write images from/to file.
+The Gauss pyramid can be found in [this link.] (https://github.com/rcuevass/pyramids_and_blending/tree/master/gauss_scratch)

+### 3. IPython notebook

+The whole progress of this project can be found on the Jupyter notebook `pyramids_blending.ipynb`